-This has been in the market for a while but we finally got our mits on this open air monster and put it through its pace’s with a variety of amping and music.
+The Audio Technica ATH-AD2000 has been in the market for a while but we finally got our mitts on this open-air monster and put it through its paces with a variety of amps and music.
 Read on to see if this beat is the mid-range beast that many make it out to be.

-Open back midfi monsters capable of feeling at home on your ipod as your Fiio E9 Amp.
-Delivering a rich presentation with a medium sized soundstage, they excel at midrange (in particular layered harmony singing ala Def Leppard and Bon Jovi), excellent bass extension which punches when it needs to and good smooth treble without a hint of spike or sibilance.
+Open back mid-fi monsters capable of feeling at home on your iPod as your Fiio E9 Amp.
+The ATH-AD2000 delivers a rich presentation with a medium-sized soundstage, they excel at midrange (in particular layered harmony singing ala Def Leppard and Bon Jovi), offer excellent bass extension that punches when it needs to, and good smooth treble without a hint of spike or sibilance.

-This could be best described a game of 2 halves lol.
+The ATH-AD2000 unboxing could be best described as a game of 2 halves.

-Still no biggie since its in the storage cabinet forever and a day but it would have been nice to get storage box like the HD650 or HE5-LE.
+Still no biggie since its in the storage cabinet forever and a day but it would have been nice toa get storage box like the HD650 or HE5-LE.

-The build quality of the headphone itself on the other hand is an excellent modern mesh of plastic and metal. despite some very complicated parts on first view such as the 3-d wing system and overarching tubing the cans feel really solid in your hands and, though in no way will I try this, feel as if they could take a drop or two and survive better than other cans in the same category.
+Despite some very complicated parts on the first view such as the 3-d wing system and overarching tubing, the cans feel really solid in your hands and, though in no way will I try this, feel as if they could take a drop or two and survive better than other cans in the same category.

 The cups have an outer honeycomb mesh made of metal which is very reassuring and gives a very striking unique physical appearance from the side.